-- a) Adopt a New Collaborative Partnership Governance Model e.g., Town Teams. - b) Create concept design and implementation plan for Pratt Place Pop-Up Square to enhance public space and community engagement. - c) Implement small place activations for Holmes Road and Mount Alexander Road including quirky banners, greenery, and splash of colour to buildings.
+- a) Adopt a new collaborative partnership governance model e.g., Town Teams approach. - b) Create concept design and implementation plan for a Pop-Up Square in Pratt St to enhance public space and community engagement. - c) Implement small place activations for Holmes Road and Mount Alexander Road including quirky banners, greenery, and splash of colour to buildings.
 Additionally, focus on marketing efforts for Mount Alexander Rd as a new night economy dining and entertainment precinct.

 - d) Mobilise businesses and the community: Approach creative businesses and community members to garner support for the vision and plan.
-This outreach will also serve as a means to recruit new members for the Town Team. governance model. - The recommendations in this report have been informed by Moonee Ponds Council's MPAC 2040 vision, emphasising inclusive, high-quality green spaces, and accessible, sustainable transport options; as well as engagement with representatives from Moonee Ponds Trader Association (MPTA) and key stakeholders.
+This outreach will also serve as a means to recruit new members for the Town Team. governance model. - The recommendations in this report have been informed by 'MPAC to 2040: Moonee Ponds Activity Centre Local Plan April 2021' vision, emphasising inclusive, high-quality green spaces, and accessible, sustainable transport options; as well as engagement with representatives from Moonee Ponds Traders Association (MPTA) and key stakeholders.